 5.5 Remarks

-5.5.1 Each Bidder shall make an actual procurement commensurate with the number of users that it needs.
-If the Manufacturer’s price includes a price for personal licensing and by price levels commensurate with the number of users for which licensing is procured, the licensing price for each number of users shall accord with the Supplier’s price for an individual license at the level of 50,000 licenses or the actual size of the order, whichever license price is lower.
+5.5.1 Each Bidder shall make a real procurement commensurate with the number of users that it needs.
+If the Manufacturer’s price includes a price for personal licensing and by price levels commensurate with the number of users for which licensing is procured, the licensing price for each number of users shall accord with the Supplier’s price for an individual license at the level of 50,000 licenses or the actual size of the order, whichever is lower.
 All the foregoing shall follow application of the discount that shall be set at the end of the Specific Invitation.
-This shall be valid for all products and services that may be procured, including those added during the Term of the Contract.
+The foregoing shall be valid for all products and services that may be procured, including those added during the Term of the Contract.

 5.5.2 If the product is procured on the basis of a Subscription pricing model, the following model shall be used to calculate the cost: